CirclesUBI/circles-api/README.md

   </a>
 </p>

-A very simple offchain API service to store and resolve [Circles](https://joincircles.net) user data from public adresses.
+A very simple offchain API service to safely store and resolve [Circles](https://joincircles.net) user data from public adresses.

 ## API